 The second way in which ‘psychobiotics’ can influence our state of mind is via their impact on the hypothalamic-pituitary-adrenal axis (HPA axis).
 The HPA axis makes up the body’s stress response system and orchestrates our hormonal response to physical or psychological stress.
 When dysfunction occurs in the HPA axis, our daily rhythmic production of cortisol and other stress hormones becomes disrupted which can result in feeling stressed, altered mood and disrupted sleep.

 The third mechanism of action is thought to be related to the impact probiotics can have on inflammation.
 It is widely understood that chronically elevated levels of inflammation can be an underlying factor contributing to the development of low mood5.
 This inflammation can stem from an imbalance of the gut microbiome (known as dysbiosis) resulting in ‘leaky gut’.
-Healthcare professionals can learn more about leaky gut by reading Could probiotics help with leaky gut?
 By improving the composition of the gut flora with selected strains of probiotic bacteria researchers have elicited an improvement in both mood and symptoms of stress.
 Read on for more details of this research.

 The link between our gut microbes and our emotional wellbeing is now well established.